ashikpy/Traffic-Signal-Analysis-Tool/README.md

 ## Features

 - **Data Sources:**
-  - CSV and GeoJSON files for multiple Indian states and cities
+  - CSV and GeoJSON files for multiple Indian states and cities.
 - **Scripts:**
   - Clustering with DBSCAN
   - GeoJSON to CSV conversion